 By default, Windows will hide the mouse pointer when you are typing.
-This ensures that the mouse pointer doesn’t get in the way while typing with your keyboard.
+This ensures the mouse pointer doesn’t get in the way while typing with your keyboard.

 There are other mouse features that one can turn on or off, such as turning on or off mouse pointer trailing, showing mouse pointer location, and more.
 All these features are there to help you enhance your experience with Windows.

-If you do not want permanently hide the mouse pointer when typing, the steps below show you how to turn it off or on in Windows 11.
+If you do not want to permanently hide the mouse pointer when typing, the steps below show you how to turn it off or on in Windows 11.

 Although you can enable or disable this feature, it’s still up to the apps to honor this setting, and not all apps are compatible.